-5 Victoria in the southern MDB to systems such as pre-frontal and inland troughs that produce cloud bands.
-However, Wright (1997) and Pook et al. (2006) state that such systems are generally responsible for less than 10% of total rainfall in this region.
+southern MDB, frontal rain contributes between 25 % and 40 % of monthly rainfall totals, with this contribution decreasing moving further north (Pook et al., 2006).
+Verdon-Kidd and Kiem (2009a) attribute sizeable proportions of rainfall in the state of Victoria in the southern MDB to systems such as pre-frontal and inland troughs that produce cloud bands.
+However, Wright (1997) and Pook et al. (2006) state that such systems are generally responsible for less than 10 % of total rainfall in this region.

-In the northern half of the MDB, rainfall mostly stems from tropical systems, or from interactions between tropical and extra-tropical systems (Wright, 1997; Sturman and

-10 Tapper, 2005).
-Meridional troughs that extend through the subtropics of eastern Australia, sometimes called "easterly-dips", can be associated with widespread rain via cloud bands, particularly from April to October.
-Cloud bands that are initiated from convergence caused by the trough alone account for some 25-40% of rainfall in the northern half of the MDB (Wright, 1997).
-There is a similar contribution from the in-15 teraction between these tropical cloud bands with extra-tropical features such as cold fronts (Wright, 1997).
+In the northern MDB, rainfall mostly stems from tropical systems, or from interactions between tropical and extratropical systems (Wright, 1997; Sturman and Tapper, 2005).
+Meridional troughs that extend through the subtropics of eastern Australia, sometimes called "easterly-dips" (Fig. 4), can be associated with widespread rain via cloud bands, particularly from April to October.
+Cloud bands that are initiated from convergence caused by the trough alone account for some 25-40 % of rainfall in the northern half of the MDB (Wright, 1997).
+There is a similar contribution from the interaction between these tropical cloud bands with extra-tropical features such as cold fronts (Wright, 1997).

 Strong cold fronts can penetrate as far north as the Australian tropics.
-When they occur during the onset and breakdown of the northern wet season (approximately November-March), they may trigger thunderstorm development along their leading edge, bringing very localized, heavy rain to areas in the northern MDB (Sturman and Tapper, 2005).
+When they occur during the onset and breakdown of the northern wet season (approximately November- March), they may trigger thunderstorms along their leading edge, bringing very localised, heavy rain to areas in the northern MDB (Sturman and Tapper, 2005).
 From December-April, tropical cyclones that have moved inland from the east Australian coast can occasionally contribute large rainfall totals to the northern MDB.

 High-pressure systems are the features that primarily inhibit rainfall (Sturman and Tapper, 2005).
 Over the MDB, these may constitute part of the climatological belt of high-pressure, known as the sub-tropical ridge (STR), or be independent of it.
-Persistent and stationary high-pressure systems that are removed from the STR are responsible for the phenomenon of atmospheric blocking, where rain bearing weather systems are diverted around the immobile high-pressure system.
+Persistent and stationary high-pressure systems that are removed from the STR are responsible for the phenomenon of atmospheric blocking, where rain bearing weather systems are diverted around the immobile blocking high-pressure system (e.g., Fig. 4).
 In the southern MDB, atmospheric blocking and the STR that are situated directly over the region are the primary systems responsible for rainfall suppression (Pook et al., 2006; Risbey et al., 2008; Verdon-Kidd and Kiem, 2009a).
-In addition to high-pressure systems that inhibit rainfall, some mechanisms that usually trigger rainfall (e.g. a cold front) will fail if atmospheric moisture is not available (Drost and England, 2008).
+In addition to high-pressure systems that inhibit rainfall, some mechanisms that usually trigger rainfall (e.g., a cold front) will fail if atmospheric moisture is not available (Drost and England, 2008).

-Intra-seasonal climate variations in the MDB have been linked to the Madden-Julian Oscillation (MJO), which describes an eastward propagating region of enhanced tropical convection (Hendon and Liebmann, 1990).
-Typically, the impacts of the MJO on intra-seasonal MDB rainfall vary sub-regionally, seasonally and with the phase of the MIO (Wheeler et al. 2000).
-However, agrees the MDB, the strangest impacts are

-10 MJO (Wheeler et al., 2009).
+Intra-seasonal climate variations across the MDB have been linked to the Madden-Julian Oscillation (MJO), which describes an eastward propagating region of enhanced tropical convection (Hendon and Liebmann, 1990).
+Typically, the impacts of the MJO on intra-seasonal MDB rainfall vary sub-regionally, seasonally and with the phase of the MJO (Wheeler et al., 2009).
 However, across the MDB, the strongest impacts are during the winter and spring months.
 See Murphy and Timbal (2008) and Wheeler et al. (2009) for a description of the impacts of the MJO on the southern MDB and regional Australian circulation respectively.

 Intra-annual wet and dry periods in the MDB are primarily linked to shifts in the atmospheric circulation inherent to the seasonal cycle.
-In the northern MDB (at subtropical latitudes), most of the annual rainfall occurs during the warmer months (approximately November-April), due to the greater influence of tropical weather systems.
-The opposite is true for the southern MDB, where extra-tropical systems dominate and rainfall during the cooler months (approximately May-October).
+In the northern MDB (at subtropical latitudes), rain bearing systems are more prevalent during the warmer months (approximately November-April), due to the greater influence of tropical weather systems, such as those shown in Fig. 4a.
+The opposite is true for the southern MDB, where extra-tropical weather systems dominate (Fig. 4b) and rainfall mostly occurs during the cooler months (approximately May-October).

-20 3.2 Inter-annual processes: an update
+3.2 Inter-annual processes: an update